 There is no hard and fast answer to this question.
-It appears that one possible cause of a frozen shoulder may be a previously, relatively minor trauma, to the shoulder joint.
+It appears that one possible cause of a frozen shoulder may be a previous, relatively minor trauma to the shoulder joint.
 This could be something as simple as reaching awkwardly for something on a high shelf or carrying something heavier than usual.

 There is ongoing research into frozen shoulder to help us explain why some patients develop this and other patients don’t.

 It is very important that you continue to use your shoulder as often as you can (within the limits of pain) to maintain the movement that you have.
-Stretching, strengthening and mobility exercises are very important to maintain and restore movement of the shoulder and have been shown to lead to quicker recovery time frames.
+Stretching, strengthening and mobility exercises are essential to maintain and restore movement of the shoulder and have been shown to lead to quicker recovery.

 Your Physiotherapist at Pure can advise you on the best stretching, strengthening and mobility exercises for your shoulder.
 They can also give you advice on the level of pain to be expected or tolerated and how often the exercises would need to be performed.

 Please find the patient resources section of our website where we have created a collection of recommended exercise programmes specifically for frozen shoulder.
-To access these, please contact us to obtain the password.
 We advise consulting with your Physiotherapist prior to trying any of these exercises.

 The Physiotherapist or Doctor may also suggest a steroid injection into the shoulder.
 A steroid is a powerful anti-inflammatory medication which is often combined with a local numbing agent.
 This can result in some temporary relief of your pain which may help you better engage with your exercises.